typedb/typedb-docs/11-query/01-match-clause.md

 [tab:end]
 </div>

-But if in this example, we still want to know the ranking of each matched school? we split the variable assignment and the condition like so.
+But if in this example, we still want to know the ranking of each matched school, we split the variable assignment and the condition like so.

 <div class="tabs dark">